 8. Solar portable charger.

-If you a planning to travel to one of those off the beaten paths in Africa, a solar portable charger is a must.
+If you are planning to travel to one of those off the beaten paths in Africa, this #1 best seller solar portable charger on Amazon is a must-have.
 For all those obvious reasons when the power goes off or when the place you’re touring strictly has no electricity.

 Even up to now clean water might be a luxury in some parts of Africa.
-Even though there is still a controversy among some people whether the water filters are 100 % effective in killing germs from the water. it is better to carry one for just those really remote areas where the word clean water sounds far-fetched.
+Even though there is still a controversy among some people whether the travel water filters are 100 % effective in killing germs from the water, it is better to carry one for just those really remote areas where the word ”clean water” sounds far-fetched.

-Pro tip* It is not safe to drink water directly from the tap in Africa like it is in Europe or America, so this Water filter will be very efficient.
+Pro tip* It is not safe to drink water directly from the tap in Africa like it is in Europe or America, so this filtration water bottle will be very efficient when hiking or backpacking through Africa.

 We all know security is paramount regardless of where you’re traveling to and a trip to Africa is no exception.
-Carry a small pacsafe where you can keep the essential in like your passport, extra money and other valuable items you might have traveled with.
+Carry this small Pac safe to keep the essential in like your passport, extra money and other valuable items you might have traveled with.

-You don’t want to be left in total darkness when the electricity goes off especially in the night, which is highly likely in some African countries.
-So purchase yourself a GearLight LED Tactical Flashlight before your highly anticipated African safari and you won’t be disappointed.
+You don’t want to be left in total darkness when the electricity goes off especially in the night, which is highly likely in some African countries that is why a flashlight is one of the things to add to your packing list for an African safari.

 13. TSA Approved locks.